blynkkk/blynkkk.github.io/readme.md

 <span style="color:#D3435C;">**NOTE:** This page is a Work In Progress.
 So there might be mistakes, misprints and some TODO items listed.
 You are welcome to use it, just be aware of that.</span>

-If you want to jump straight into playing with Blynk, check out how it works with various hardware set ups:
+If you want to jump straight into playing with Blynk, check out how it works with various hardware set ups: <br>
 [Tutorials >](https://github.com/blynkkk/blynkkk.github.io#hardware-set-ups)

 ##How Blynk Works